Economics

 Demand and supply

 Individuals’ insatiable desires and wants generate the pulsating heartbeat of the market known as demand.
 In economic terms, consumers’ willingness and ability to purchase a specific quantity of a good or service at a given price represent the manifestation of demand.
-Interestingly, this quantity showcases an inverse relationship with price: as the price of a product increases, demand diminishes assuming other factors remain constant.
+Interestingly, this quantity showcases an inverse relationship with price: as the cost of a product increases, demand diminishes, assuming other factors remain constant.
 This phenomenon can be attributed to the law of diminishing marginal utility, which states that individuals derive decreasing satisfaction from each additional unit consumed.
-Consequently, an increase in price reduces purchasing power and subsequently weakens demand, resulting in a lower quantity demanded.
+Consequently, a price increase reduces purchasing power and weakens demand, resulting in a lower quantity demanded.

 Morever, there is a special moment when what people want (demand) and what can be made (supply) come together, wherein the two forces find consummate harmony.
 And this creates an important balance, called the “market price” (or equilibrium).
 So basically, it is at this point of confluence that the market purrs with satisfaction, akin to a symphony reaching its final cadence.
 All in all, it is also in this rarefied realm of equilibrium that economic efficiency thrives, as the market, free from distortions and surfeits, allocates resources with remarkable dexterity and precision.